d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

         return self.ffn_2(self.ffn_1(X))
 ```

 Similar to the multi-head attention, the position-wise feed-forward network will only change the last dimension size of the input---the feature dimension.
 In addition, if two items in the input sequence are identical, the according outputs will be identical as well.
-Let us try a toy model!
+Let's try a toy model!

 ```{.python .input  n=6}
 ffn = PositionWiseFFN(4, 8)